Overview

 Applied behavioral analysis (ABA) may benefit some children with autism.
 Autism is a life-long developmental condition and cognitive difference present from birth and is typically diagnosed using a model of three levels of functioning.
 However, emerging theories of neurodiversity posit that autism may be more multifaceted, with individuals experiencing various functioning difficulties of multiple levels in different areas of life.
 Some Autistic people may struggle with verbal communication, motor skills, sleep, and other areas of life that can reduce independence in a neurotypical world.
 Others may struggle more with sensory processing, learning, or socializing with neurotypical peers.

 Children with ASD who have coexisting conditions may have a more difficult time with learning, social relationships, and behavior management and may be more likely to benefit from ABA.
 Depending on the approach used, applied behavioral analysis techniques might be effective for children ages one and up and may be completed over at least two years.
-ABA may also help those with attention-deficit/hyperactivity disorder (ADHD),4 depression, obsessive-compulsive disorder (OCD),5 anxiety, and challenges with anger management.
+Applied behavior analysis may also help those with attention-deficit/hyperactivity disorder (ADHD),4 depression, obsessive-compulsive disorder (OCD),5 anxiety, and challenges with anger management.
 Depending on your child's symptoms, a therapist may help you determine whether ABA might be beneficial.

 Goals for analysis